Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Increased reaction time

-Risk factor's of Brain Contusion
+Risk factors of Brain Contusion

 Some risk factors are injuries that generate inflammation or bleeding, which can complicate and cause damage to the brain tissue of the affected person.